itzParthT/Fee-Management-System/README.md

 3.Type the url localhost/phpmyadmin

-4.Create DB with the name suthar
+4.Create DB with the name databas

-5.Click the created DB and import the sql (suthar.sql){CS 223/database}
+5.Click the created DB and import the sql (databas.sql){PT/database}